 The survey was conducted by the Chartered Institute of Internal Auditors (Chartered IIA) and The Climate Group.
 It polled chief audit executives at 67 FTSE-100 firms and other large businesses on their approach to preparing for climate change.

-While more than two-thirds of the respondents said climate change will present risk to their business in the short to medium-term, 52% revealed that they have done either little or no work so far to prevent climate-related risks.
+While more than two-thirds of the respondents said climate change will present a risk to their business in the short to medium-term, 52% revealed that they have done either little or no work so far to prevent climate-related risks.

 The CIIA believes that there is a tendency among the private sector to conceptualize climate change - and the related physical, transition-related and reputational risks - as a future problem which does not require extensive planning at present.